elmarx/solarsystem-grand-tour/INSTALL.md

 If you want to use this project for "learning-by-doing" scala, the following commands might help you to explore this project a bit:

-1. start sbt command line tool simply by running `sbt`, you now have the sbt prompt
+1. start sbt command line tool simply by running `sbt`, now you've got the sbt prompt
 2. enter `run` to run the project's main class.
 3. enter `test` to execute the unit tests
 4. prefix any command with *~* to make sbt watch for changed files.
 If any file changes, the command is being re-run.